bilyv/runi-outdated/README.md

 - `reason` - Explanation for the audit action
 - `updated_at` - Timestamp of the audit record creation

 Each table is designed with appropriate indexes for optimal query performance and includes timestamp fields for audit trails.
-The `stock_movements` table is particularly important as it not only tracks all inventory movements but also manages the product deletion approval workflow.
+The `stock_movements` table is particularly important as it not only tracks all inventory movements but also manages both product editing and deletion approval workflows.
+For edit requests, it includes a `field_changed` column to track which specific field is being modified.

 ## 🔄 Routing Implementation